-The purpose of assigning an owner to each risk is to maintain clear risk management responsibility.
-A risk owner is listed for each risk within the risk registry.
-The risk owner is responsible for managing their assigned risk(s) throughout the project development cycle(s), which includes monitoring and controlling the risk and implementing the risk response strategy.
+An owner is assigned to each risk within the risk registry with risk management responsibility throughout the project development cycle(s).
+Risk management responsibilities include monitoring and controlling the risks and implementing the risk response strategies.
 Monitoring risks includes noting any changes that may warrant an update to the risk registry.